-Yes, there are plenty of outstanding light rums out there, but for the price, nothing can beat Cruzan aged light.
-It's my "go to" rum for parties.
-The soft, mellow finish makes it the anti-Bacardi.
+Yes, there are plenty of outstanding light rums out there, but for the price, Cruzan aged light is great for parties where price and volume are essential.
+A mellow finish makes it the anti-Bacardi.
 It is unassuming and allows flavors to blend well without overpowering them.
-The price point puts it at the top of the pack for a mixer.
+The price point makes it hard to pass up for large parties.

 Dependable, not expensive and won't taint a drink with an odd aftertaste.
 I liked it, but nothing impressive about it.